dimo414/bkt/README.md

 ### Cache Lifespan

 Two flags, `--ttl` and `--stale`, configure how long cached data is preserved.
-By default `bkt` uses a TTL (Time to Live) of 60 seconds, meaning cached data older than sixty seconds will be discarded and the backing command re-run.
+The TTL (Time to Live) specifies how long cached data will be used.
+Once the TTL expires the cached data will be discarded and the backing command re-run.
-Passing a different value, such as `--ttl=1d`, will change how long the cached data is considered valid.
-The default TTL can be overridden by defining a `BKT_TTL` environment variable.
+A TTL can also be configured by setting a `BKT_TTL` environment variable.

 When the data expires `bkt` has to re-execute the command synchronously, which can introduce unexpected slowness.
 To avoid this, pass `--stale` with a shorter